Joe Beck: Biography

 In 1978, he went for more of a rock sound by forming a band named "Leader".
 They performed in the Northeast and recorded demos at Sound Ideas Studios in New York City, but soon disbanded when the band's gear was stolen after a gig at Joyous Lake in Woodstock, New York.
 In the 1980s Beck recorded for DMP including with flautist Ali Ryerson.
 In 1988, Beck left music again for a return to farming, but was touring again by 1992.
 Beck toured and recorded with duos and small groups, releasing two more solo albums (1988, 1991).
-In 2000, he collaborated with guitarist Jimmy Bruno on Polarity, which extensively featured Beck's Alto guitar, and in 2008 on Coincidence with John Abercrombie.
+In 2000, he collaborated with guitarist Jimmy Bruno on Polarity, which extensively featured Beck's alto guitar, and in 2008 on Coincidence with John Abercrombie.

-Beck worked as a sideman or session guitarist with a wide variety of well-known jazz, rock, and fusion musicians, including Louis Armstrong, Duke Ellington, Buddy Rich, Woody Herman, Miles Davis, Maynard Ferguson, Howard Roberts, Tommy Tedesco, Larry Coryell, John Abercrombie, Tom Scott, Jeremy Steig, and Gabor Szabo.
+Beck worked as a sideman or session guitarist with a wide variety of well-known jazz, rock, and fusion musicians, including Louis Armstrong, Duke Ellington, Buddy Rich, Woody Herman, Miles Davis, Maynard Ferguson, Howard Roberts, Tommy Tedesco, Larry Coryell, John Abercrombie, Tom Scott, Jeremy Steig, and Gábor Szabó.
 In mid-life Beck spent less time playing and worked more as a composer of commercial jingles and as an arranger, writing arrangements for Frank Sinatra and Gloria Gaynor.
 Joe also arranged and produced many records including projects for Frank Sinatra, Gloria Gaynor, and two albums for Esther Phillips including her hit single, "What A Difference A Day Makes".
 Over the years, Joe was signed to contracts with Columbia, Polydor, Verve, Gryphon, CTI, and MGM Records.

+Joe Beck played guitar on James Brown's singles and albums in 1974.
 The National Academy of Recording Arts and Sciences honored Beck five times with its Most Valuable Player Award.
 Beck also recorded with the Royal Philharmonic Orchestra in London, the Milan Philharmonic in Italy, and The Paris String Ensemble in France.

 Beck's first wife, Sigi, was a model and later married an internationally renowned economist, Dr. Zoran Hodjera.
 At Beck's death, he was married to Marsi Beck and was survived by five children.

 Beck died in Woodbury, Connecticut, of complications from lung cancer.
 His album Get Me Joe Beck was posthumously released in 2014.